Running in cold weather possesses a few unforeseen problems that may not be known to first-time runners, cyclists, or hikers.

 When you are sufficiently warmed up, your feet will start to perspire, making your socks damp.

-The temperature of the air outside will freeze your socks very quickly, making your feet cold again.
+The air temperature outside will freeze your socks very quickly, making your feet cold again.

-Wet feet also encourage blisters as well as fungal infections to grow on your feet, such as Athlete’s Foot.
+Wet feet also encourage blisters and fungal infections to grow on your feet, such as Athlete’s Foot.

 The more extremely cold your climate, the more this applies.